 Medicare rebates may be available for some assessments with an appropriate referral from a GP, Paediatrician or Psychiatrist.
 We are able to accept referrals under the Chronic Disease Management Scheme for Allied Health Services, the Better Start for Children with Disability Initiative and the Medicare Helping Children with Autism Scheme (Paediatrician and Psychiatrist referrals only).
 Depending on your child’s situation, we may also be able to accept referrals under the Better Access Initiative with a Mental Health Treatment Plan for intervention services.
 Assessments can also be funded under the National Disability Insurance Scheme (NDIS), depending on your child’s situation.
 Please see our fees page or contact us for more information.

 A neuropsychological assessment is a detailed and comprehensive process that will provide you with a profile of your child’s strengths and weaknesses.
 It will also identify underlying contributing factors to your child’s presenting concerns (i.e., why you are seeking assessment), and a diagnostic answer (where appropriate).
 Typically, you will attend two or three assessment sessions (of 1-2 hours each) that will comprise a parent interview and an assessment of your child.
 Parents will then attend a feedback session with the neuropsychologist to discuss the results of the assessment (older children may attend this appointment as well).
-A detailed neuropsychological report is then compiled by the clinician for parents, the referrer, and your child’s school.
+A detailed neuropsychological report is then compiled by the clinician for parents and the referrer.
 More information about our assessment process can be found here.

 It’s useful if you can bring any previous assessment reports from other psychologists, your child’s paediatrician, or other allied health professionals such as speech pathologists or occupational therapists.
 These can also be emailed through to our office manager beforehand.
 You may also want to bring a drink bottle and/or snacks for your child (assessment sessions last up to 2-hours but will have breaks).
 This is optional but can be useful for younger children, or when assessment sessions are scheduled over usual lunchtimes or after school.